Student Loan Forbearance or Deferment: How to Choose

 Deciding between forbearance and deferment for your student loans can be a tough decision, but here’s the information you need to make the right choice for your situation.

-On March 20, 2020, the U.S. Education Department announced that anyone with a federally held student loan could request an administrative forbearance in response to the economic fallout of the COVID-19 pandemic.
-The forbearance period, initially slated to last at least 60 days, was extended twice more, through Jan.
-31, 2021.
+On March 20, 2020, the U.S. Education Department announced that anyone with a federally-held student loan could request an administrative forbearance in response to the economic fallout of the COVID-19 pandemic.
+The forbearance period, initially slated to last at least 60 days, was extended three times, through at least Sept.
+30, 2021.

 Forbearance and Deferment: What’s the Difference?